 • Risk of Expired Calibration: Insurance auditors and city officials can reject reports generated by uncalibrated equipment.
 We maintain current NIST traceable calibration (effective 12/09/2025 and valid for one year) to ensure your report is legally defensible.

-• Risk of No Written Practice: According to ASNT SNT-TC-1A, certification is "employer-based."
-A card from a 3-day course is not enough; the thermographer must operate under a specific Written Practice with documented training hours.
-Without this, the certification may be challenged in court or by insurance carriers.
+• Risk of No ISO 18436-7 or Written Practice under ASNT SNT-TC-1A.
+Under SNT-TC-1A certification is "employer-based."
+A card from a 3-day course is not enough; the thermographer must operate under a specific Written Practice with documented training hours and a Standard Operating Procedure (SOP).
+Without these, the certification may be challenged in court or by insurance carriers.

 Mandatory Electrical Safety & Recertification Services by Professional Engineers